DataDog/integrations-core/nfsstat/README.md

 ### Configuration

-Edit the `nfsstat.yaml` file to point to your server and port, set the masters to monitor
+Edit the `nfsstat.yaml` file to point to your nfsiostat binary script, or use the one included with the binary installer.

 ### Validation